Athletic Events Policy

-- The proposed use will not interfere with or detract from the teaching, research and public service missions of the institution, or the use of the facilities by organizations associated with the institution.
-(Section 21.04(b) of UW System Administrative Code).
+The proposed use must not interfere with or detract from the teaching, research, and public service missions of the institution or the use of the facilities by organizations associated with the institution.
+(This part of the policy repeats section 21.04(b) of UW System Administrative Code).

-- Event organizers are responsible for communicating the UW-Madison Arboretum's Athletic Events Policy to all participants and for enforcing compliance during the event.
+Event organizers are responsible for communicating the UW–Madison Arboretum's Athletic Events Policy to all participants and for compliance during the event.

-- Liability for any event-related incidents rests with the event organizer, and organizers must make arrangements for appropriate medical support for the event.
-Prior to printing your application forms your "release of liability" language must be approved by UW-Madison's Campus Risk Management.
+Liability for any event-related incidents rests with the event organizer and organizers must make arrangements for appropriate medical support for the event.
+Prior to printing your application forms your “release of liability” language must be approved by UW–Madison’s Risk Management Office.

 21 N. Park Street, Suite 6101